poojarao8/IACS_computes_2019/README.md

 5. Done!

 ## Anaconda Online
 This should be the last resort.
-If you are unable to install Anaconda and don't have access to jupyter notebook on your computer, please use the online jupyter notebook from [here].(https://mybinder.org/v2/gh/ipython/ipython-in-depth/master?filepath=binder/Index.ipynb).
+If you are unable to install Anaconda and do not have access to jupyter notebook on your computer, please use the online jupyter notebook from [here].(https://mybinder.org/v2/gh/ipython/ipython-in-depth/master?filepath=binder/Index.ipynb).